xaviermignot/azure-terraform-vs-bicep/slides/sections/en/01-intro.md

 ---

 # Introduction
-What the hell are we talking about ? <twemoji-thinking-face />
+What the hell are we talking about ? <twemojithinking-face />

 <v-click>